 2. F.H.
-Burnett is a perfect author for an old school stories.
-Recurring theme, a children who have to overcome real life issues and show a strength of character.
-Taking place in the past, stories are still more relatable than usual fairy tale.
+Burnett is a perfect author for old school stories.
+A recurring theme, children who have to overcome real-life issues and show a strength of character.
+Taking place in the past, stories are still more relatable than a usual fairy tale.
 “A Little Princess”, “Little Lord Fauntleroy”, “The Secret Garden” are probably the best known.
 Occasionally sad, but always with an eventual happy ending.

 Children doing everyday things, with little to no magic

-Books with strong “summer seems to last forever” feeling.
+Books with strong “summer seem to last forever” feeling.
 Stories that could, with a little stretch of fantasy, happen to any of us.

-3. A. Lindgren have great range of books for different age.
-Pippi Longstocking and Karlson-from-the-roof are great for a smaller and middle school kids.
+3. A. Lindgren has a great range of books for a different age.
+Pippi Longstocking and Karlson-from-the-roof are great for smaller and middle school kids.
 “Children of the noisy village” (Bullerby), “Emily”, “Ronja, the Robber’s daughter” and Kalle Blomkvist detective stories would interest also middle-school children and older.
-Main characters are kids doing (mostly) everyday stuff and and mischief and getting into troubles in great and funny ways.
+Main characters are kids doing (mostly) everyday stuff and mischief and getting into troubles in great and funny ways.

 4. Pollyanna by Eleanor Porter — extremely positive, good mood book.
-A little orphan girl who moves to her grumpy aunts place in a small village.
-Story is built up to show her sunny disposition helps her overcome the difficulties.
+A little orphan girl who moves to her grumpy aunt’s place in a small village.
+The story is built up to show her sunny disposition helps her overcome the difficulties.

 Everyday life with a slight flavor of magic

 Stories of an everyday life and small adventures with an occasional magic or mystical creatures steering things up.
-I also included here a fictional creatures living everyday life.
+I also included here fictional creatures living their everyday life.

-6. The Moomin’s family stories by Tove Jansson — warm and sweet stories with a strong family and friends motive all the way though.
+6. The Moomin’s family stories by Tove Jansson — warm and sweet stories with a strong family and friends motive all the way through.

 7. Doctor Dolittle by Huge Lofting — get your kids interested and loving the animals.
-Important difference from the film version is that doctor actually learns to speak animal languages through a hard work (and with the help of his parrot, who he first thought to speak human).
-Story is told through they eyes of a little boy who becomes doctors assistant and learns on his side.
+The important difference from the film version is that doctor actually learns to speak animal languages through a hard work (and with the help of his parrot, who he first thought to speak human).
+The story is told through the eyes of a little boy who becomes the doctor’s assistant and learns on his side.

 Magic is the story

-Books where magic starts the adventure and is a large part of the whole world.
+Books where the magic starts the adventure and is a large part of the whole world.

 10. Alice in Wonderland and Through The Looking Glass — the foundation for a classical kid’s books.
-Full of fantasy, colourful characters and story twists for kids and metaphors for grownups.
+Full of fantasy, colorful characters and story twists for kids and metaphors for grownups.

 11. Harry Potter by J.K.
 Rowling — simply because no list would be complete without it, and they really are great stories.